hpenne/smallrand/readme.md

 ---

 * Why would I choose this over `rand`?
     - `rand` is very large and difficult to audit.
-It's dependencies (as of 0.9) include `zerocopy`, which contains a huge amount of unsafe code.
+Its dependencies (as of 0.9) include `zerocopy`, which contains a huge amount of unsafe code.
     - Its API encourages you to use thread local RNG instances.
 This creates unnecessary (thread) global state, which is almost always a bad idea.
 Since it is thread local, you also get one RNG per thread in the thread pool if your code is async.
 Furthermore, it is a potential security risk (see [below](#the-juniper-incident)).
     - `smallrand` does not require you to import any traits or anything else beyond the RNG you're using.
     - This crate has minimal dependencies and does not intend to change much, so you won't have to update it very often.